ropensci/suppdata/CONTRIBUTING.md

 # Overview

 Thank you for your interest in contributing to `suppdata`!
 The most important contribution you can make to `suppdata` is to add code to download data from another publisher's journals.
-There are XXX steps you have to go through to do that; I go through them in detail below, but briefly, they are:
+There are five steps you have to go through to do that; I go through them in detail below, but briefly, they are:

 1. Write a download function for a publisher
 2. Modify the DOI lookup function so it knows about your download function